 This course is primarily designed for 9th grade students, as it builds upon the basic skills acquired in the Middle School dance program.
 Even for students entering the Upper School with advanced technique––often acquired through an extra-curricular dance program––this course offers an opportunity to refine and perfect the fundamentals of ballet and modern dance.
 While students may choose to also participate in Dance Committees, this course provides a more regular, robust, and academic approach to dance that best prepares students for their continued study.
 The course culminates with a major performance each semester.

-Danse Esprit meets once a week for fifty minutes and is primarily designed to encourage new dancers to explore the medium and skilled dancers to further incorporate dance into their schedules.
+Danse Esprit meets once a week for 50 minutes and is primarily designed to encourage new dancers to explore the medium and skilled dancers to further incorporate dance into their schedules.
 While good technique is at the foundation of this committee, it is not an ideal substitution for our curricular dance programs.
 This committee strives to be a fun, welcoming environment for anyone interested in exploring dance.
 The committee performs twice during the academic year.